AhadAydin/TicTacToe-AI/README.md

 README.md: This file, providing information about the game and its implementation.

-Contributions
-Contributions to this project are welcome.
-If you have any suggestions, bug reports, or improvements, feel free to open an issue or submit a pull request on the GitHub repository.

 # License
 This project is licensed under the MIT License.